brugal/wolfcamql/README-wolfcam.txt

   in quakelive 'server center print' messages include things like 'player switched teams'

+* cg_drawCpmaMvdIndicator  show on screeen message if demo taker view is using cpma mvd mode

 * cg_drawFollowing:  2 will always draw the following text even if it's the demo taker

 * cg_printSkillRating  Add a message to the chat area indicating a player's skill rating when they connect or disconnect.